russian-maximus/AI-Assitant/README.md

-This project is an AI Voice Assistant written in Python, capable of recognizing voice commands, executing certain system tasks like opening a web browser, and answering questions using the power of AI (AI/ML service API with ).
+This project is an AI Voice Assistant written in Python, capable of recognizing voice commands, executing certain system tasks like opening a web browser, and answering questions using the power of AI (AI/ML service API with a large collection of models).
-The assistant is designed to help you automate routine tasks, combining voice recognition, Natural Language Processing (NLP), and AI.
+The Assistant is designed to help you automate routine tasks, combining voice recognition, Natural Language Processing (NLP), and AI.

 **Features**